adam-m-jcbs/devops_sandbox/README.md

 releases.
 Arch Linux ARM is an example of a successful downstream project that builds off of the excellent work of the Arch community.

-\*(relative to competitors, the closest of which I would argue is FreeBSD, though they lack as robust a community/adoption imo)
+\*(relative to competitors, the closest of which I would argue is FreeBSD, but that's a bit overkill for the purposes of this repo, and FreeBSD is even harder for most applications developers to work with than Arch is)

 Now that I've preached a bit on Arch, let's get to docker: